olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 - HTML/CSS + Bootstrap for the views (User Interface)
 - Thymeleaf as template engine

-Microservices communicate using REST APIs.
+Microservices communicate using REST APIs and Feign HTTP client.

 ### Getting Started

-The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will get you a copy of the project up and running on your local machine.

 You need to install the following software :